lino-framework/cg/docs/po.rst

 .. glossary::

-    Project operator
+    project operator

-        A legal or physical person who brings a Lino project into life.
+        A legal or natural person who brings a Lino project into life.

         Delegates responsibilities to other actors:
         a :term:`system administrator`,